nkern/vis_sim/README.md

 Code Repo : https://github.com/nkern/vis_sim

 ### About:
-`vis_sim` is a Python code for simulating a radio interferometer visibility by numerically evauation of the [Measurement Equation](https://casper.berkeley.edu/astrobaki/index.php/Measurement_Equation).
+`vis_sim` is a Python code for simulating a radio interferometer visibility by numerical evauation of the [Measurement Equation](https://casper.berkeley.edu/astrobaki/index.php/Measurement_Equation).